New to the UK – important things to do once you arrive

 - Metro Bank

 Koyo also supports high street banks such as HSBC, Barclays, Natwest, Halifax, Santander and Nationwide but you may find that the app-based banks listed above work better for customers who are new to the country.

-- Register for a National Insurance number – an NI number is a legal requirement if you want to work in the UK and pay tax.
+An NI number is a legal requirement if you want to work in the UK and pay tax.
 This is true whether you’re employed by someone else, or self-employed.
 Find out more information on the HMRC website.

-- Finding a job – luckily, the UK has one of the largest economies in the world.
+Luckily, the UK has one of the largest economies in the world.
 To find jobs in the UK or London, use job-boards which have search tools for open roles.
 Some popular sites include Monster, Jobsite and LinkedIn.

-- Setting up utilities and communications in the UK – now you’re in your new home, it’s worth making sure your name is registered with the energy and water suppliers.
+Now you’re in your new home, it’s worth making sure your name is registered with the energy and water suppliers.
 It’s likely these services are already connected to your home but it’s important to make sure the accounts are in your name so there are no looming hidden bills, at a later date.
 This will also have a positive impact on your credit score.

-- Driving in the UK – all EU/EFTA country migrants can use their existing full license to drive in the UK.
+All EU/EFTA country migrants can use their existing full license to drive in the UK.
 However, if you’re from a non-EU/EFTA country and there is no reciprocal agreement in place, you’ll have to apply for a full UK driving license to legally drive.
 The UK government has a useful website for checking your eligibility to drive, using their driving licence tool.

-- Information and resources – the UK government has one of the best online resources for citizen information in the EU.
+The UK government has one of the best online resources for citizen information in the EU.
 GOV.UK contains information on Brexit, benefits, education, tax, childcare and more.